AdobeDocs/commerce-extensibility/src/pages/starter-kit/structure.md

 ### `scripts/commerce-event-subscribe` directory

-The `commerce-event-subscribe` directory contains the scripting needed to subscribe the Commerce event provider created during onboarding to the Commerce events.
-The `./onboarding/custom/starter-kit-registrations.json` configuration file contains all the Commerce events to subscribe to.
-You can edit this file to add, remove or adapt the events needed by your project.
+The `commerce-event-subscribe` directory contains the script to subscribe the Commerce event provider, which was created during onboarding, to the Commerce events.
+The `scripts/onboarding/custom/starter-kit-registrations.json` configuration file contains all the Commerce events you want subscribe to.
+Edit this file to add, remove, or modify the events necessary for your project.
 [Onboarding](./create-integration.md#onboarding) describes the installation process.

 ### `test` directory